 By Metal Dave

 They say you never forget your first, but I honestly can’t recall.
 When asked to name my first “rock star” interview, it’s always a toss-up between grunge-metal gals, L7, (love ya!) and former Ozzy Osbourne guitar hero, Jake E. Lee.
-It was 1991 and the two interviews took place just days apart, leaving them subject to the chicken-or-egg debate.
-What I do remember is both parties being gracious enough to not laugh when I pushed “record” on a borrowed boombox (Chunka-click!).
+It was 1991 and the two interviews took place just weeks apart, leaving them subject to the chicken-or-egg debate.
+What I do remember is both parties being gracious enough to not laugh when I pushed “record” on a borrowed boombox to start my interviews (Chunka-click!).
 Rolling Stone I was not!

 Jake, of course, was an instant heavy metal legend after shredding on two classic Ozzy albums, “Bark at the Moon” and “The Ultimate Sin.”
 In the days before I learned the protocol for properly scheduling interviews, I would camp behind venues for entire afternoons hoping to ambush, er, approach my idols.
-Such was the case with Jake when he resurfaced on the club circuit in San Antonio with his post-Ozzy band, Badlands (before later retiring to Reclusive Estates).
+Such was the case with Jake when he resurfaced on the club circuit in San Antonio with his post-Ozzy band, Badlands.

 Long story short, Jake was too busy to talk before the gig (duh!) so I tried my luck again in the wee hours afterward.
 Angling with all the persuasion I could muster, Jake finally agreed to talk in exchange for a cigarette.
 Better still, he climbed into my strategically parked car, fired up his smoke and sat shotgun with me behind the club as I readied my trusty ghetto blaster (Chunka-click!).
 Yes, he badmouthed Ozzy (and then deflected subsequent prying), but the only real dirt I remember that night was left behind on my floorboard thanks to Jake’s boots.
 Of course, I refused to vacuum the evidence choosing instead to show it off to all my metal-head buddies (Duuuuude!).